CODeRUS/GyverLampCpp/README.md

 - extract to project folder
 - build filesystem in Platform IO

-Then just upload built fs to module
+Then just upload built fs to module using `pio run --target uploadfs -e nodemcu`

 ## Changes with original GyverLamp projects